unclechu/xlib-keys-hack/README.md

       --no-additional-controls                            Disable additional controls behavior for Caps Lock and Enter keys (could be comfortable for playing some video games) Default is: On
+      --escape-is-additional-control                      Make Escape work as additional control (I have Plank EZ layout which has Escape mapped on the key where Caps Lock usually is, with this option I can use it as additional control)
+                                                          This option makes no sense with --no-additional-controls option.
+                                                          Default is: Off
       --shift-numeric-keys                                Shift numeric keys in numbers row one key righter, and move 'minus' key to the left side at '1' key position.
                                                           Could be more consistent for 10-fingers typing.
                                                           Default is: Off